Covid 19 coronavirus: NZ's isolation facilities under 'extreme stress'; system needs 'ramped up' - audit

 Webb said they can always do better regarding communications and it was key they spoke to hotel management and the airlines.

-Woods said they were still looking at whether they would charge returning kiwis and the legal implications around this.
+Woods said they were still looking at whether they would charge returning Kiwis and the legal implications around this.

 She said it was around fairness and that the taxpayers of New Zealand were being asked to pick up a fairly high bill.